“Is it worth it to invest some fortune in Bing Advertising?”

 They match keywords with relevant people searching online while also allowing them to see your business’s information on every page; giving them the option to click through if interested.

-The good thing about Bing Ads is that how some features can vary (such as their keyword suggestions), thanks in part due to Microsoft’s Satori technology.
+The good thing about Bing Ads is how some features can vary (such as their keyword suggestions), thanks partly to Microsoft’s Satori technology.

 This platform is what prompts bing ads to show up on search engines no matter where they are, so people can discover your business.